ldn-softdev/jtc/README.md

 \- every of those options parameters must represent a valid JSON.
 \- the behavior for both options also could be modified by option `-m`
-\- additionally, together with parameter type 4 an option `-p` could be used, which turns it into _move_ operation
+\- additionally, together with parameter type 4 an option `-p` could be used, which turns it into a _move_ operation

 ##### _Insert (-i) option:_